-The general aim of HaB is improvement in quality of life for her clients through and addiction free lifestyle.
+The general aim of HaB is improvement in the overall quality of life of her clients through abstinence and an addiction free lifestyle.
 This is achieved by numerous activities.

-- Treatment and rehabilitation and development of people affected by substance abuse.
+- Treatment , rehabilitation and development of people with alcohol and substance use disorders.
 This takes the form of detoxification and psychosocial interventions.

-- Detoxification: Hope and Beyond has a well-designed clinical program to facilitate safe elimination of the harmful substance that alcohol and drugs leave in the body.
+- Detoxification: HaB has a well-designed clinical program to facilitate safe elimination of the harmful substance that alcohol and drugs leave in the body.
 The health Unit is licensed by the Allied Health Professional Council of the Ministry of Health (Uganda).

-- Psycho Social: Psycho Social interventions are a combination of Personal, Group, Home and Workplace based motivational therapies to empower the affected individuals out of their addictive behaviours.
+- Psycho Social: A combination of Personal, Group, Home and Workplace based motivational therapies to empower the affected individuals with social skills necessary to cope with challenges in their environment.
 Therapy covers a wide range of alternatives including but not limited to Occupational/livelihood skills, Life skills, cognitive and the 12 steps Alcoholics Anonymous programs.

 - Personal development: Our community reintegration initiatives work with families and communities of our clients to explore the economic opportunities and resources that they can use to support their recovery.